58bits/cb/README.md

 The first time either the tests, or the node server is run on a new bucket, the design document for views, and test documents will automatically be loaded into the bucket.
 Thanks [@tgrall](https://github.com/tgrall/couchbase-node-ideas).

-If everything is working you should see a list of two users on `http://localhost:3000/api/users`
+If everything is working you should see `Hello` at `http://localhost:3000/` and a list of two users on `http://localhost:3000/api/users`.

 Testing with Mocha and Supertest